 Why do We Hire a Private Tour?

-This time we preferred to travel with a guide because of the short time we had to visit the city and surroundings.
+We preferred to travel with a guide this time because of the short time we had to visit the city and its surroundings.

-I imagine that also because we have no idea of the language and although we speak English, we preferred to have the experience of a guide.
+I imagine that also because we have no idea of the language and although we speak English, we prefer to have the experience of a guide.

 So we asked for information, which convinced us enough to decide to make this trip with a guide, especially Dana, who was our guide.